chiomaekeh/Secure-mqtt-iiot/paper.md

 # Acknowledgements

-This project was developed as part of a Master's research project focused on secure communication protocols in Industrial IoT.
+This project was developed as part of a Master's research project focused on secure communication protocols in Industrial Internet of Things (IIoT).

 # References